LiminalCrab/auger/readme.md

 If you meet both of those conditions just modify url.py with your rss link, your website link, and make a code comment linking to your merveilles.town mastodon account and I'll look into it.

-If your website does not meet the Webring criteria but manages to make it on their anyway, It will be removed from Auggar at my discretion.
+If your website does not meet the Webring criteria but manages to make it on their anyway, It will be removed from Auger at my discretion.
 I really appreciate constructive content.
 If community members complain about said content, the post is likely to be removed.

 ## HOW DOES IT WORK?

-On the backend Auggar is running a postgres database that is populated and maintained by the python scripts listed below.
+On the backend Auger is running a postgres database that is populated and maintained by the python scripts listed below.
 It's scraping from a list of urls and individual rss feeds listed on the Webring project which then is submitted to the database using psycopg2.
 Afterwards the html is rendered to a static page using Jinja2.
 Cron is used to run these scripts once a day at a certain time (08:00 ET). ***This website is only updated once per day.***

 You can see the database schema [here](https://github.com/LiminalCrab/fucking-bulletproof).
 This is the meme way I'm storing backups of the database.
 It's completely unncessary.